 Thanks for reading!
 Do you have any additional thoughts on SEO copywriting?
 If so, leave them in a comment below.
 I’d love to hear them!

-If you enjoyed this article, don’t miss its sequel – SEO Copywriting: What to Do After You Write.
+If you enjoyed this article, don’t miss its sequels – SEO Copywriting: What to Do After You Write and 13 Questions to Ask Before Publishing Your Content.